ericzinnikas/xkcdskein/README.md

 ## Instructions
 Pull it, then run `ruby driver.rb`
-If "lowest" is lower than umd.edu's current record at http://almamater.xkcd.com/best.csv, then submit the Input!
+If "lowest" is lower than umd's current record at http://almamater.xkcd.com/best.csv, then submit the Input!

 ## Bugs
 It will occasionally be off by a bit or two.
 Currently debugging.